-The new Jesus Well, drilled at the request of local GFA pastor Deepankar, provides clean water for villagers to use.
+The new Jesus Well, drilled at the request of local Gospel for Asia (GFA) pastor Deepankar, provides clean water for villagers to use.
 It is available for everyone, regardless of age, caste or religious preferences, and is completely free of cost for the villagers.
-The finances needed to drill the well were provided by friends of GFA.
+The finances needed to drill the well were provided by friends of Gospel for Asia (GFA).

 Previously, villagers, primarily women, had to walk a distance greater than a mile to fetch water from a river, leaving many with painfully strained backs.
 Gathering enough water for their families and for their livestock left these women with less time and energy available to tend to their families or earn extra income.
 During summer, when temperatures rose, the river ran low.
 Disease and dehydration were not uncommon.

 Harsika, a woman from the village, expressed her gratitude for the new Jesus Well.